-- 6.3 All parties wishing to address the Committee must register their wish to do so with the Council's Committee Clerk by 12 noon 1 week before the meeting.
+- 6.3 All parties wishing to address the Committee must register their wish to do so with the Council's Committee Clerk or email planning@causewaycoastandglens.gov.uk by 6pm 1 week before the meeting.
 If an objector to an application speaks, the applicant or their agent will be allowed to respond even if they have not registered to speak in advance.
-The time allowed for the applicant or agent to speak in this instance will be a total of 3 minutes. - 6.4 The Chairman may: - (a) Suspend the public's right to speak if he/she considers it necessary to maintain order at the meeting; or, - (b) Vary the order of representations if he/she feels that it is convenient and will assist the Committee in dealing with the matter provided that it will not cause prejudice to the parties concerned. - 6.5 In lieu of speaking, Council Members and members of the public may submit representations in writing for consideration by the Committee.
-Written representations must be received by the Head of Planning at least 3 days prior to the Planning Committee and will be reported to the Committee in an update report and circulated on the day of the meeting.
-The representations may be read out at the Committee provided there is sufficient time i.e. within the 5 minute timeframe, taking account of all speakers.
+The time allowed for the applicant or agent to speak in this instance will be a total of 3 minutes. - 6.4 The Chairman may:

+- (a) Suspend the public's right to speak if he/she considers it necessary to maintain order at the meeting; or, - (b) Vary the order of representations if he/she feels that it is convenient and will assist the Committee in dealing with the matter provided that it will not cause prejudice to the parties concerned. - 6.5 In lieu of speaking, Council Members and members of the public may submit representations in writing for consideration by the Committee.
+Written representations must be received by the Head of Planning or via email through planning@causewaycoastandglens.gov.uk at least 3 days prior to the Planning Committee meeting and will be reported to the Committee in an update report and circulated on the day of the meeting.
+The representations may be read out at the Committee provided there is sufficient time i.e. within the 5 minute timeframe, taking account of all speakers. - 6.6 An application scheduled for determination at the Planning Committee will not be withdrawn from the schedule due to failure of interested parties registering their request to speak within the above specified timeframe. - 6.7 An application may be withdrawn from the schedule at the Chair's discretion and only in exceptional circumstances.